 I don’t see Congress winning 300 seats in 2024 Lok Sabha elections: Ghulam Nabi Azad

-Azad made the remark while speaking about the abrogation of Article 370.
+The senior Congress leader indicated that the party will probably not be in a position to restore Jammu and Kashmir’s special status.

-Congress leader Ghulam Nabi Azad said on Wednesday that he does not see his party winning 300 seats in the Lok Sabha elections due in 2024, ANI reported.
+Congress leader Ghulam Nabi Azad said on Wednesday that he does not see his party winning 300 seats in the Lok Sabha elections due in 2024, reported ANI.
+Azad indicated that the Congress will probably not be in a position to restore Article 370 of the Indian Constitution, which had given Jammu and Kashmir a special status.

-Azad made the remark at a rally in Jammu and Kashmir’s Poonch district, while speaking about the abrogation of Article 370 – that gave special status to the former state.

-Azad added that apart from the Supreme Court, the ruling government can decide on the matter.

-“I cannot promise that 300 Congress MPs will be elected in 2024 and I will do it [restore Jammu and Kashmir’s special status],” Azad added.
+“I cannot promise that 300 Congress MPs will be elected in 2024 and I will do it [restore Jammu and Kashmir’s special status],” Azad said at a rally in Jammu and Kashmir’s Poonch district.
 “I pray that Congress wins 300 seats but I do not see that happening now.”

-The Bharatiya Janata Party government had scrapped Jammu and Kashmir’s special status on August 5, 2019, and split it into two Union Territories.
-Curfews and internet blockades were imposed in the region after that.
+Azad added that apart from the Supreme Court, the ruling government could decide on the matter.

+On August 5, 2019, the Bharatiya Janata Party-led central government had abrogated Article 370 and Article 35A of the Constitution.

+While Article 370 gave special status to Jammu and Kashmir, Article 35A empowered the erstwhile state’s legislature to define the “permanent residents” of the state and provide them with special rights and privileges.

 Political parties in Jammu and Kashmir have been demanding the restoration of the former state’s special status.
 On the first day of the Winter Session on Monday, National Conference MPs, including party president Farooq Abdullah, held a sit-in protest outside Parliament to press for their demand.